Tax Reporting

 Partial Exemption Tax Rate

 For qualifying equipment, 3.9375% of the regular sales and use tax rate is exempt.
 Effective 7/1/17, the regular rate in City of Long Beach is 10.25%.
-Therefore the applicable rate for partially exempt equipment purchased for CSULB is 6.3125% (10.25% City of Long Beach rate minus 3.9375%).
+Therefore, the applicable rate for partially exempt equipment purchased for CSULB is 6.3125% (10.25% City of Long Beach rate minus 3.9375%).

 Tax Reporting determines whether the partial exemption applies to a particular purchase.
-If you believe your R&D equipment purchase may qualify, please complete the Sales Tax Partial Exemption Checklist and send it to Tax Reporting via email.
+If you believe your R&D equipment purchase may qualify, please complete the Sales Tax Partial Exemption Checklist (PDF) and send it to Tax Reporting via email.

 How Use Tax Applies to CSULB